Ask a doctor about a prescription for CORTCAL 50 micrograms/g + 0.5 mg/g OINTMENT

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Cortcal 50 micrograms/g + 0.5 mg/g Ointment
+Cortcal 50 micrograms/g + 0.5 mg/g ointment

 calcipotriol/betamethasone

-Read this entire package insert carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-Contents of the package and additional information
+Contents of the pack and other information

 Cortcal contains calcipotriol and betamethasone.
-Calcipotriol helps to normalize the rate of growth of skin cells and betamethasone reduces inflammation.
+Calcipotriol helps to normalize the rate of growth of your skin cells and betamethasone reduces inflammation.

 Do not use Cortcal: